doximity/super_spreader/README.md

 SuperSpreader is a library for massive, memory- and compute-efficient backfills of ActiveRecord models using ActiveJob.

 This tool is built to backfill many millions of records in a resource-efficient way.
 When paired with a properly written job, it can drastically reduce the wall time of a backfill through parallelization.
-Jobs are enqueued in small batches so that the ActiveJob backend is not overwhelmed and can be stopped at a moment's notice, if needed.
+Jobs are enqueued in small batches so that the ActiveJob backend is not overwhelmed.
+These jobs can also be stopped at a moment's notice, if needed.

 ## Example use cases

 - Re-encrypt data
 - Make API calls to fill in missing data
 - Restructuring complex data

+## History

+SuperSpreader was originally written to re-encrypt the Dialer database, a key component of Doximity's telehealth offerings.
+Without SuperSpreader, it would have taken several months to handle many millions of records using a Key Management Service (KMS) that adds an overhead of 11 ms per record.
+Using SuperSpreader took the time to backfill down to a couple of weeks.
+This massive backfill happened safely during very high Dialer usage during the winter of 2020.
+Of course, the name came from the coronavirus pandemic, which had a number of super-spreader events in the news around the same time.
+Rather than spreading disease, the SuperSpreader gem spreads out telehealth background jobs to support the healthcare professionals that fight disease.

+Since that time, our team has started to use SuperSpreader in many other situations.
+Our hope is that other teams, internal and external, can use it if they have similar problems to solve.

 ## Installation